 What Are the Risks and Complications of Pregnancy at an Advanced Age?

-As same as pregnancy at other ages, pregnancy at an advanced age requires special care.
-However, the risks and complications of geriatric pregnancy will be more than other ages.
+As with pregnancy at other ages, getting pregnant after 35 requires special care.
+However, the risks and complications of geriatric pregnancy will be more than those of other ages.

 The complications of pregnancy at an advanced age on mothers:

 - Stretch marks;

 - Sarcopenia (loss of muscle strength and function);

 - Cesarean section due to placenta formation and cervical stenosis;